Essential tremor: Signs and symptoms

 ET-related tremors do not occur during sleep, but people with ET sometimes complain of an especially coarse tremor upon awakening that becomes noticeably less coarse within the first few minutes of wakefulness.
-Tremor and disease activity/intensity can worsen in response to fatigue, strong emotions, low blood sugar, cold and heat, caffeine, lithium salts, some antidepressants, and other factors.
-Typically, the tremor worsens in "performance" situations, such as when writing a cheque for payment at a store or giving a presentation.
+Tremor and disease activity can intensify in response to fatigue, strong emotions, low blood sugar, extreme cold and heat, caffeine, lithium salts, some antidepressants, stress, and other factors.

 Parkinson's disease and parkinsonism can also occur simultaneously with ET.
 The degree of tremor, rigidity, and functional disability did not differ from patients with idiopathic Parkinson's disease.
 Hand tremor predominated (as it did in Parkinson's disease), and occurred in nearly all cases, followed by head tremor, voice tremor, neck, face, leg, tongue, and trunk tremor.
 Most other tremors occurred in association with hand tremor.
 More severe tremors, a lower sleep disorder frequency, and a similar prevalence of other non-motor symptoms also can occur.
+A non-motor feature such as hearing impairment has been shown to have higher prevalence in those with ET compared with those that are healthy or with Parkinson's.
+Cochlear pathologies which affect the inner ear are proposed as the potential cause, but there is still insufficient information regarding retrocochlear pathologies (affects central or neural nerve) and central auditory processing.

 Walking difficulties in essential tremor are common.
 About half of patients have associated dystonia, including cervical dystonia, writer's cramp, spasmodic dysphonia, and cranial dystonia, and 20% of the patients had associated parkinsonism.
 Olfactory dysfunction (loss of sense of smell) is common in Parkinson's disease, and has also been reported to occur in patients with essential tremor.
 A number of patients with essential tremor also exhibit many of the same neuropsychiatric disturbances seen in idiopathic Parkinson's disease.
+The similarity in characteristics between parkinsonism and essential tremor can make it difficult to distinguish between the two at times.

-Essential tremor with tremor onset after the age of 65 has been associated with mild cognitive impairment, as well as dementia; although the link between these conditions, if any, is still not understood.
+Essential tremor with tremor onset after the age of 65 has been associated with mild cognitive impairment, as well as dementia, although the link between these conditions, if any, is still not understood.
+Familial cases of ET tend to present at younger ages, whereas older ages of onset are linked to faster progression of the disease.